wkhattak/Advanced-Lane-Finding/README.md

 # Project: Advanced Lane Finding
 ## Overview

 This project is about writing a software pipeline to identify the lane boundaries in a video mainly using computer vision techniques via [Open CV](https://opencv.org/) library.
-Either individual images can be fed or a video clip can be used as an input.

 ## How Does It Work?
 The logic comprises an image processing pipeline with the following steps: